wittko1400/CS403_C-Lox/README.md

 This Lox interpreter is a C# implementation based on the book [*Crafting Interpreters* by Robert Nystrom](https://craftinginterpreters.com/).

 ## Development
 Development snapshots after certain chapters are included in the repo to help show the design process and growth of the interpreter as I progressed.
-(I recommend not pulling them when downloading the github.)
+(I recommend deleting the chapter snapshots after pulling the github, unless you want to play with a specific development point I was at.)

 ## Install/Build
 Start with installing the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download), then add it into your system enivronment path variables